 Well, it’s finally happened.
-We have a pizza dough recipe that is simple, easy, quick, and can be used for various types of pizza such as thin, thick or somewhere in between.
+We have an Italian pizza dough recipe that is simple, easy, and quick to make.
+It can be made and baked the same day, plus the dough can be used for various types of pizza such as thin, thick or somewhere in between.

-My goal is to help YOU make a wonderful easy pizza dough that tastes amazing and is simple to make and which you don’t need a bunch of special ingredients or unique cookware to make it come out amazing!
+My goal is to share with you this delicious easy pizza dough recipe that tastes amazing and is very simple to make.
+We use this recipe all the time for our pizzas.
+The best part of this recipe for homemade Italian dough is the convenience.
+You don’t need a bunch of special ingredients or unique cookware to make it come out amazing.

 Pizza dough has multiple uses besides homemade pizza however.
 You can make focaccia from pizza dough, as well as calzones.
 I’ve even used it for fried dough.

 These are the exact steps I use every time I make our Italian pizza dough.
 It works every time and I’m sure it will work for you too.
 The exact measurements are further below, but this will give you a good idea of how easy this recipe is.

 Using a large bowl mix sugar and salt in with the lukewarm water.
 Mix until the sugar and salt are fully dissolved.

 Next, add in olive oil and the yeast.
 We use active dry yeast.
 Just dump these in and no need to stir.
 Let it ferment which will take about 10 minutes.
 You’ll see some bubbles forming and that tells you it’s ready.

 TIP: if it doesn’t ferment, you either need to add the sugar or the yeast is old.

 Slowly add in regular white flour one cup at a time.
 Stir as you add the flour to help incorporate the liquid with the dough.